slowernews/wisdom-tldr/README.md

 > *'Start a meeting with an overachieving question: «how can we raise sales by 12%?»'*

-HOWEVER, a leader needs [humility](#on-identity).
+HOWEVER... a leader needs [humility](#on-identity).
 Gaining an understanding and giving appropriate feedback makes your juniors feel like what they are doing is important.
 Pounding directives down or not giving any direction are demotivators.